openhab/openhab-docs/developers/utils/tools.md

 If the value is not yet expired, the returned CompletableFuture will complete immediately and the given code is executed.
 If the value is expired, the updater will be used to request a refreshed value.

-An updater can be any class or lambda that implements the funtional interface of `Supplier<CompletableFuture<VALUE_TYPE>>`.
+An updater can be any class or lambda that implements the functional interface of `Supplier<CompletableFuture<VALUE_TYPE>>`.

 In the following example the method `CompletableFuture<VALUE_TYPE> get()` is accordingly implemented.
 The example assumes that we deal